 Why not just write for your audience and forget about the seo-friendly stuff?

 Why Google loves bloggers

-Publishing a blog on your website is good for SEO.
+Starting a blog on your website is good for SEO.

 A blog increases the number of web pages on your site.
 Each web page can target different long tail keywords – search phrases with more than three words such as seo-friendly blog posts.

 The more keywords you can target, the more traffic you’ll get.

 Google also likes it when your blog posts are shared: the more shares, the higher the perceived quality of your blog posts.

 Why bloggers can ignore Google

 Google isn’t the only source of traffic for your website.
 You can gain web visitors via links on other websites, from social media, RSS, or email.
 It’s early days for Enchanting Marketing, but so far email has been the biggest source of traffic.

 Focusing on Google usually means you write with keywords in mind.
 You try to stuff your keywords into your blog posts.
 Most importantly, you stop writing for your audience; and you start producing robotic texts.
 Dull.
 Corporate.
 Without a sign of your passion.